-The world seems to operate at around a Wild West equivalent of technology.
+The world seems to operate at around a Wild-West-era technology.
 That said melee weapons are commonly the go to for both defense and offense.
 Muskets are also seen early on as well.

 Modern firearms and even up to military grade equipment such as RPGs are also present, but they’re uncommon.
 Likewise motorized vehicles such as cars and motorcycles are present – just very rare.

-Oh, and during the festival the DJ have some very nice modern DJ decks and a pretty kicking sound system.
-The crowd didn’t seem to shocked by this during their revelry.
+Oh, and during the festival the DJ had some very nice modern DJ decks and a pretty kicking sound system.
+The crowd didn’t seem too shocked by this during their revelry.

 Even rarer still there is some clearly sci-fi stuff such as:

-- Combat robots capable of jet pack flight that can shoot lasers.
+- Combat robots capable of jet pack flight and that can shoot lasers.